Accessing the P and H drives on EKMD from home

 map

 In the “Folder” field, enter the address for the desired drive.
-First for the public drive: \\132.64.169.146\public
+For the public drive: \\132.64.169.146\public

 Select both “Reconnect at sign-in” and “Connect using different credentials” and then select Finish.